myopia Control with MiyoSmart

 Myopia (or nearsightedness) is the inability to see distant objects clearly.
 Nearsighted individuals see better near than far.
 Myopia is often the result of an elongated eye, or longer axial length on average, that inaccurately focuses light in front of, rather than, on the retina.
 The retina is the photographic film at the back of the eye.
 So why is myopia a problem, besides having to wear vision correction?
 Higher levels of myopia are associated with a higher risk of eye disease.
 Longer eyes are more susceptible to the following diseases that can cause vision loss:

 The optics of myopia are seen below.
-Distant objects such as street signs or chalkboards are blurred.
+Distant objects such as street signs are blurred as the eye focuses the image in front of the retina.

 What are the risk factors for myopia?

 This spectacle lens type is made up of a central clear optical zone for correcting the myopia, with an outer band of defocus that acts to control myopia progression.
 The lens makes use of the natural eye adjustment known as “emmetropization”, where the eyeball shapes to receive focused images as it does for normal vision.
-The D.I.M.S. lens design, MiYOSMART, distributed in Canada through select eye care professionals by Hoya, was found to have the following statistically significant outcomes:
+The D.I.M.S. lens design, MiyoSmart, distributed in Canada through certified eye care professionals by Hoya, was found to have the following statistically significant outcomes after a 6 year study:

 – completely halted myopia progression in over 20% of study participants